-The claimed TOE's strength of functions 'high' (SOF-high) for specific functions as indicated in the Security Target Lite [9, chapter 6] is confirmed.
-The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
+The claimed TOE's Strength of Functions 'high' (SOF-high) for specific functions as indicated in the Security Target Lite [9, chapter 6] is confirmed.
+The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
 For details see chapter 9 of this report.

 The assets to be protected by the TOE are defined in the Security Target Lite [9, chapter 3.1].
-Based on these assets the security environment is defined in terms of assumptions, threats and policies.
+Based on these assets the security environment is defined in terms of Assumptions, Threats and organisational Security Policies.
 This is outlined in the Security Target Lite [9, chapter 3.1 to 3.4].